An ad-free and cookie-free website.

 Our quantitative data points are meant to provide a high-level understanding of factors in equity risk models for Aramark.
 Portfolio managers use these models to forecast risk, optimize portfolios and review performance.

-We show how ARMK stock compares to 2,000+ US-based stocks, and to peers in the Consumer Services sector and Restaurants industry.
+We show how ARMK stock compares to 2,000+ US-based stocks, and to peers in the Accommodation and Food Services sector and Food Service Contractors industry.

 Please do not consider this data as investment advice.
 Data is downloaded from sources we deem reliable, but errors may occur.